gouthampai/thoughts-and-musings/src/content/posts/deploy-net-10-service-to-container-app.md

 Next, navigate to your repository and go to Settings
 1. Click on Environments in the side bar and add a new environment called "production".
-2. Check the box under Required Reviewers and add yourself.
+2. Enable "Required reviewers" and add yourself as a reviewer.
 This will make it so you have to approve each deployment.
 3. Next we will add some environment variables
     - AZURE_APP_ENV_NAME - the name of the container app environment you created earlier
     - AZURE_CONTAINER_APP_NAME - the name of the container app you created earlier